Restructuring Property Data to Plan for Portfolio-Wide Capital Needs

 Property-specific CNAs tell owners pretty much everything they need to know about the capital needs of individual properties.
 But if an owner needs to answer a high-level question about the capital needs of multiple properties—such as how much it will cost, over a given time span, to replace worn-out roofs, windows, and other major building components across an entire portfolio—a property-specific CNA isn’t very helpful.

 Neither is a stack of property-specific CNAs.
 Amy had recent CNAs for five of Cornerstone’s eight properties.
-Yet summarizing their data to get the high-level information she needed was a difficult translation challenge, because the data was structured inconsistently.
-The reports had been prepared by different providers, at different times.
+Yet summarizing their data to get the high-level information she needed was a difficult translation challenge.
+The reports had been prepared by different providers, at different times, and their data was structured inconsistently.
 Each followed its own, not-entirely-transparent system for naming and classifying line items.

 Amy called up Emily Schelling, director of asset management and initiatives at HDC.
 Amy had been working with Emily to develop a portfolio sustainability plan through a capacity-building program funded by Meyer Memorial Trust.
-Emily agreed that Amy needed a better tool for understanding Cornerstone’s portfolio-wide capital needs, and building it was a bigger job than Amy could handle on her own.
-Emily offered to help.
-Amy secured additional funds from Meyer Trust to support the project, and the team set to work.
+Emily agreed that Amy needed a better tool for understanding Cornerstone’s portfolio-wide capital needs.
+Since building it was a bigger job than Amy could handle on her own, Emily offered to help.
+Amy secured additional funds from Meyer Trust to support the project, and the two set to work.

 Using input from Amy and from HDC’s construction-management team, Emily took the lead on restructuring Cornerstone’s CNA data.
 Emily eliminated small repair items handled by maintenance staff and rolled up items relating to major building systems into broad groupings—roof, instead of sheathing, shingles, and fascia.
 She summarized and compiled the data in a custom Excel workbook, outfitted with property-specific and summary sheets.
 And she applied formulas to bring each item’s listed life expectancy up to date.